waikato-datamining/image-dataset-converter/plugins/from-indexed-png-is.md

 * generates: idc.api.ImageSegmentationData

 Loads the annotations from associated indexed PNG files.
+When reading only the annotations, an empty image of the same dimensions is used.

 ```
 usage: from-indexed-png-is [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}]